One-third of the food we eat is at risk because the climate crisis is endangering butterflies and bees - KTVZ

 “Because butterflies are some of the most sensitive insects to changes in temperature, they are considered the ‘canary in the coal mine’ when it comes to climate change,” Magill said.

-Warmer temperature causes plants to bloom sooner, which is out of sync with when the butterflies lay their eggs and metamorphose.
+Warmer temperatures cause plants to bloom sooner, which is out of sync with when the butterflies lay their eggs and metamorphose.
 This will mean the flowers they depend on for food will have already bloomed out, leaving little for the butterflies to feed on, which will in turn greatly impact their ability to reproduce and survive.

 It snowballs into a cyclical problem where the butterflies can’t get the food they need to reproduce, nor can the plants get pollinated — causing both to suffer greatly.